IGITUGraz/L2L/doc/intro.rst

 to these individuals.

-`self._expand_trajectory()` relies on the fact that the individual_ objects are Individual-Dicts_ and uses the keys to access and assign the relevant optimizee parameters in the parameter group :obj:`traj.par.individual`.
+`self._expand_trajectory()` relies on the fact that the individual_ objects are Individual-Dicts_ and uses the keys to access and assign the relevant optimizee parameters in the parameter group :obj:`traj.individual`.
 This is the reason for the contract enforced on the Optimizee constructor

 Note that all the (non-exploring) paramters to the `Optimizer` is passed in to its constructor through a